seandinwiddie/sdin.dev/outreach/correspondence/webconsulting-com/alejandro_rodriguez_correspondence.md

 - Interest in collaboration vs. becoming a client
 - His course and community-building strategy (potential for tech support)
 - **Details about his current projects** that he mentioned "could align really well with what you're doing"
+- **Potential collaboration models** such as:
+  - Referral partnership (access to his network of web consultants who need development help)
+  - White-label development services his mentees could offer to their clients
+  - Custom tools to help his community members scale their businesses
+  - Technical implementation support for his mentorship programs

 ---